 August 2014 the band started to complete the new album and a new set of original tunes was recorded with extra musicians like Jan Robijns on piano, André Sommer on steel and Joost van Es on fiddle.
 Local singer Rini Kleijn also put in an nice harmony vocal on a track called A Fish Called Cliff.

-The new album, called Train of Life, is released in march 2015.
+The new album, called Train of Life, was released in march 2015.